-Beginning September 22nd, 2021, two factor authentication (2FA) will be required to access systems hosted by the Information Technology Services of the University of Nebraska.
-This includes any access to systems using the NUID as a username, such as myPSC, and Blackboard.

-This change is required to improve the security of these online accounts and the data accessed through them.
+Duo is the required two-factor authentication (2FA) used to access systems hosted by the Information Technology Services of the University of Nebraska.
+This includes any systems using the NUID as a username, such as NeSIS or myPSC, SAP and Firefly, and Canvas.
+This requirement is used to improve the security of these online accounts and the data accessed through them.
 It is an important deterrent to phishing campaigns seeking to capture and exploit credentials of unwary system users.
-Here is one link to a video that walks through the enrollment process.
+It is also an important factor for reducing the cost of our cybersecurity insurance premiums.